MajorGamerJay/MajorGamerJay.github.io/src/index.md

 Greetings stranger, this is my personal site.
 Mostly contains stuff about me and has article related to things.
 I have a few pages listed on top which may contain links you wanna check out.
 Other than that, just enjoy the shitty website!

+I rarely update the **RSS** feed.
+Better if you don't follow it. :P

 ### Bash scripts
 0. [animepahe](./animepahe.bash)
 0. [anonfiles](./anonfiles.bash)